 The Corporation maintains the funds of the CW Pension Plan under a trust that is diversified across investment classes and among investment managers to achieve an optimal balance between risk and return.
 In the first quarter of 2022, the Corporation implemented an asset de-risking strategy in recognition of the strong funded status of the plan and a desire to reduce volatility as the plan approaches the cessation of accruals in 2028.
-As a part of its strategy shift, the Corporation transitioned to an Outsourced Chief Investment Officer ("OCIO") model that introduces asset allocation constraints that increase the fixed income allocation over time and with changes in the funded status.
+As a part of its strategy shift, the Corporation transitioned to an Outsourced Chief Investment Officer model that introduces asset allocation constraints that increase the fixed income allocation over time and with changes in the funded status.
 Accordingly, our established target allocations for each of the following asset classes: domestic equity securities, international equity securities, and debt securities have changed.
-Below are the Corporation's actual and current target allocations for the CW Pension Plan, representing 91% of consolidated assets:
+Below are the Corporation's actual and current target allocations for the CW Pension Plan, representing 90% of consolidated assets:

-As of Dec As of December 31, Expected
+As of Dec ember 31, Target Expected

-2022 2021 Exposure Range
+2023 2022 Exposure Range

 Asset class

-Domestic equities 33% 56% 32% 27%-37%
+Domestic equities 29% 33% 29% 24%-34%

-International equities 11% 15% 13% 9%-17%
+International equities 10% 11% 11% 7%-15%

-Total equity 44% 71% 45% 35%-55%
+Total equity 39% 44% 40% 30%-50%

-Fixed income 56% 29% 55% 45%-65%
+Fixed income 61% 56% 60% 50%-70%

-As of December 31, 2022 and 2021, cash funds in the CW Pension Plan represented approximately 4% and 3% of portfolio assets, respectively.
+As of December 31, 2023 and 2022, cash funds in the CW Pension Plan represented approximately 2% and 4% of portfolio assets, respectively.

-Foreign plan assets represent 9% of consolidated plan assets, with most of the assets supporting the U.K. plan.
-Generally, the foreign plans follow a similar asset allocation strategy and are more heavily weighted in fixed income resulting in a weighted expected return on assets assumption of 6% for all foreign plans.
+Foreign plan assets represent 10% of consolidated plan assets, with most of the assets supporting the U.K. plan.
+Generally, the foreign plans follow a similar asset allocation strategy and are more heavily weighted in fixed income resulting in a weighted expected return on assets assumption of 5% for all foreign plans.